weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Explain search results

 Use the object sub-properties and metadata to explain search results.

-The Python client v3 uses the `_additional` property to specify `score` and `explainScore`.
-The Python client v4 returns the information as metadata.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">